AltspaceVR/AltspaceSDK/README.md

 **Step 5a**:
-Add event handlers to objects with [CursorEvents]
+Register objects for Altspce events with [CursorEvents]
 ```
 cursorEvents = new CursorEvents();

 // optionally map mouse events to cursor events outside of Altsapce
-// cursorEvents.enableMouseEvents( camera )
+cursorEvents.enableMouseEvents( camera )

 cursorEvents.addObject( cube );